Existence of a Non-Uniquely Ergodic Interval Exchange Transformation with Flips Possessing Three Invariant Measures: Introduction

 \subsection{Acknowledgments}

 I am deeply grateful to A. Skripchenko for suggesting the problem and for her constant guidance and encouragement throughout the preparation of this paper.
 I would also like to thank S. Troubetzkoy for providing important comments.
-The research leading to these results has received funding from the Basic Research Program at the National Research University Higher School of Economics.
+The research leading to these results has received funding from the Basic Research Program at HSE University (HSE-BR-2025-62).